adelowo/portfolio/content/posts/2017-07-21-roundtripper-go.md

 layout : post
 tags : ["Go"]
 title: "Diving deep into net/http : A look at http.RoundTripper"
-description: "What is RoundTripper in Golang ?"
+summary: "Learn how to perform some operations before a request is processed in Go"
-date: 2017-07-24
+date: "2017-07-24"

 ---